EpiGN-EPFL/EDMS_practical_course/Bulk_CUT&Tag_data_analysis_pipeline.md

 plotHeatmap -m matrix.gz -o heatmap.png
 ```

-- Input: regions.bed can be the peaks called from [Step 3.2](#Step-3-2-Peak-Calling ).
+- Input: regions.bed can be the peaks called from [peak calling step](#step-2--peak-calling).
 - Output: The heatmap visualizes how well the peaks correspond to expected signals.
 	- For example, regions enriched with **H3K27me3** should exhibit low **H3K27ac** signals.